-Shade trees are a must for the Florida Summer whether you live in the Atlantic Coastal Plain, the East Gulf Coastal Plain or the Florida Uplands.
-We recommend the simple beauty of the Windmill palm which adapts to any soil type, or the American Beech which provide dense shade.
+Shade trees are a must for the Florida summer, whether you live in the Atlantic Coastal Plain, the East Gulf Coastal Plain or the Florida Uplands.
+We recommend the simple beauty of the Windmill Palm which adapts to any soil type, or the American Beech, which provides dense shade.

-If you’re looking for citrus trees you will love our Nules Clementine.
+If you’re looking for Citrus Trees, you will love our Nules Clementine.
 Despite its small size, this tree soon becomes loaded with fruit each summer.
-It makes a colorful addition to your patio.
-Our fast growing Red Haven Peach has a delicious flavor and provides an abundance of fruit very quickly.
+And our fast-growing Red Haven Peach has a delicious flavor and provides an abundance of fruit very quickly.

-If you’d like extra privacy without the starkness of a wall or fence, check out our living walls.
-We offer a range of rapid growing evergreens that will lock their feathery leaves to form a beautiful screen in no time at all.
-Thuja Green Giant is the most popular evergreen in the United States and grows at an incredible rate of up to 5 feet per year.
+If you’d like extra privacy without the starkness of a wall or fence, check out our living greenery.
+We offer a range of rapidly-growing evergreens that will lock their feathery leaves to form a beautiful screen in no time at all.
+The Thuja Green Giant is the most popular evergreen in the United States and grows at an incredible rate of up to 5 feet per year.
 Another hardy screen tree is Nellie Stevens Holly.
-It makes a beautiful living wall that stays deep green all year round.

 A Large Variety of Trees for Florida

 Wherever your location – Miami, Destin, Pensacola, Tampa or Key West - at Fast Growing Tree Nursery, our Florida tree options provide something for every taste and climate zone throughout the state.
 Trees that adapt to the soil type in your specific region of the Sunshine State are always the best choice for and easy to care for landscape.